Elizabethan architecture: History

 The Elizabethan era saw growing prosperity, and contemporaries remarked on the pace of secular building among the well-off.
 The somewhat tentative influence of Renaissance architecture is mainly seen in the great houses of courtiers, but lower down the social scale large numbers of sizeable and increasingly comfortable houses were built in developing vernacular styles by farmers and townspeople.
 Civic and institutional buildings were also becoming increasingly common.

 Renaissance architecture had achieved some influence in England during the reign of, and mainly in the palaces of, Henry VIII, who imported a number of Italian artists.
 Unlike Henry, Elizabeth built no new palaces, instead encouraging her courtiers to build extravagantly and house her on her summer progresses.
-The style they adopted was more influenced by the Northern Mannerism of the Low countries than Italy, among other features it used versions of the Dutch gable, and Flemish strapwork in geometric designs.
+The style they adopted was more influenced by the Northern Mannerism of the Low Countries than Italy, among other features it used versions of the Dutch gable, and Flemish strapwork in geometric designs.
 Both of these features can be seen on the towers of Wollaton Hall and again at Montacute House.
-Flemish craftsmen succeeded the Italians that had influenced Tudor architecture; the original Royal Exchange in London (1566–1570) is one of the first important buildings designed by Henri de Paschen, an architect from Antwerp.
+Flemish craftsmen succeeded the Italians that had influenced Tudor architecture; the original Royal Exchange, London (1566–1570) is one of the first important buildings designed by Henri de Paschen, an architect from Antwerp.
 However, most continental influences came from books, and there were a number of English "master masons" who were in effect architects and in great demand, so that their work is often widely spread around the country.

 Important examples of Elizabethan architecture include: